CodeforSouth/project-ideas/Issue_Template.md

 [Answer Here]
 > Ex: As a [Target Customer] I want to [Do Something] So I can [Benefits]

+### What area of Civic Engagement would you put this under?
+[1 or more]

+- Animal Welfare
+- Arts and Culture
+- Civil Rights
+- Children
+- Disaster and Humantiarian Relief
+- Education
+- Economic Development
+- Poverty Allievation
+- Public Health
+- Science and Technology
+- Social Services

 ### What other resources/tools are currently serving the same need?